iO-Academy/2024-jan-fst-food-delivery/README.md

 npm create vite@vitelatest
 ```

-follow steps from this point....???
+follow instructions from the terminal at this point

 then run